-In response to the inevitable - it's 2020, everyone has computers - argument, we offer Kids First Chicago's April 2020 study.
-It found that nearly half of the school-age children in Chicago's West Englewood neighborhood lacked internet access.3 And a slew of jarringly high percentages in other, predominantly black neighborhoods followed West Englewood.4 The city's predominantly white neighborhoods, on the other hand, showed internet rates higher than 90%.5
+And in response to the inevitable argument - "It's 2020, everyone has computers" - we offer the study done in April by Kids First Chicago.
+The nonprofit found that nearly half of the school-age children in Chicago's West Englewood neighborhood lacked internet access.
+And a slew of jarringly high percentages in other, predominantly Black neighborhoods followed West Englewood.
+The city's predominantly white neighborhoods, on the other hand, showed internet rates higher than 90%.

-Combine those statistics with the first question on the Illinois Supreme Court's Model COVID-19 Juror Pre-Selection Questionnaire: Do you have access to a computer or internet device that allows you to communicate by voice and video?
+Combine those statistics with the first question on the Illinois Supreme Court's Model COVID-19 Juror Pre-Selection Questionnaire: "Do you have access to a computer or internet device that allows you to communicate by voice and video?"

-Presumably, a no disqualifies you from the venire.
-The result is the widespread exclusion of persons without internet access, who largely happen to be poor and black.
+Presumably, a "no" to that question disqualifies you from the venire.
+The result: the widespread exclusion of persons without internet access, who largely happen to be poor and Black.

-This exclusion deprives every party to a case of their right to select a jury from a pool of persons that are representative of the community at large.
+That exclusion deprives every party to a case of his or her right to select a jury from a pool of persons that are representative of the community at large.
 It's flatly unconstitutional.

 And it gets worse when you consider the fact that those statistics only deal with internet access.
 They say nothing of the percentages of people who are unable to afford webcam-equipped devices, or who lack the technological competence to be able to use them properly.

 Whose job is it, for example, to teach senior citizens summoned for virtual jury duty to use a webcam?

 These are hard questions.
-It would be one thing if civil practice was the only area affected, but it's not.
-The right to a fair cross section applies to criminal practice as well, and criminal lawyers face additional issues when it comes to due process and the confrontation clause.
+And it'd be one thing if civil practice was the only area affected, but it's not.
+The right to a fair cross-section applies to criminal practice as well, and criminal lawyers face additional issues when it comes to due process and the Confrontation Clause.

-As far as the due process clause is concerned, it guarantees us notice and a fair hearing in front of a neutral decisionmaker before we can be deprived of our life, liberty, or property.6 To that end, courts have broadly held that judges have the power to sua sponte remove jurors that demonstrate a continued inability to pay attention during a trial.7 Those cases largely prescribe the same rule: an inattentive juror should be removed if their inability to pay attention deprives the defendant of a fair trial.8
+As far as the Due Process Clause is concerned, it guarantees us notice and a fair hearing in front of a neutral decision-maker before we can be deprived of our life, liberty, or property.
+To that end, courts have broadly held that judges have the power to sua sponte remove jurors that demonstrate a continued inability to pay attention during a trial.

+Those cases largely prescribe the same rule: An inattentive juror should be removed if his or her inability to pay attention deprives the defendant of a fair trial.